Dinosaurs in Jurassic Park: Other creatures

 In the first film, a replica skeleton of Alamosaurus is present in the Jurassic Park visitor center.
 Parasaurolophus made a brief debut in the first film and has appeared in each one since then, including the short film Battle at Big Rock.

 Mamenchisaurus appears briefly in The Lost World: Jurassic Park as one of the dinosaurs chased by Peter Ludlow's group.
-The Mamenchisaurus design was based on a maquette created by Winston's team.
+The design was based on a maquette created by Winston's team.
 ILM then took the Brachiosaurus model from the first film and altered it to portray the Mamenchisaurus, which was fully computer-generated.

 Ceratosaurus and Corythosaurus are introduced in Jurassic Park III, through brief appearances.

 Allosaurus, Baryonyx, Carnotaurus, and Sinoceratops are introduced in Jurassic World: Fallen Kingdom.
 Baryonyx and Carnotaurus were among dinosaurs created through CGI.
 The Carnotaurus vocal sounds were made from orangutan noises, as well as Styrofoam, which was scraped with a double-bass bow.
 Sinoceratops makes several appearances in the film, including a scene in which the dinosaur is shown licking Owen after he has been sedated.
 Animator Jance Rubinchik described this as the dinosaur's motherly instinct to save Owen.
 The scene was shot using a prop tongue.
+The film depicts Sinoceratops as having holes in its frill, although in reality the frill would have been covered in skin.

-In Jurassic World: Fallen Kingdom, the skull of an unnamed ceratopsian is kept on display in Benjamin Lockwood's estate.
-Production designer Andy Nicholson said: "When it came to the ceratopsian skull which takes centre stage in Lockwood Manor, we were quite conscious that it couldn't be a Triceratops because it wouldn’t have been big enough to kill the Indoraptor.
+In Fallen Kingdom, the skull of an unnamed ceratopsid is kept on display in Benjamin Lockwood's estate.
+Production designer Andy Nicholson said "we were quite conscious that it couldn't be a Triceratops because it wouldn’t have been big enough to kill the Indoraptor.
 With that in mind, we created a new genus which was an amalgamation of two different ceratopsians".
 Several creatures appear in the film as dioramas, on display in Lockwood's estate.
-These include Concavenator, Dimetrodon, and Mononykus.
+These include Concavenator, Mononykus, Dracorex, and Diplodocus.

 Allosaurus returns in Battle at Big Rock, which also introduces Nasutoceratops.

-Jurassic World Dominion introduces several new creatures, including Atrociraptor, which Trevorrow described as more vicious than the Velociraptors.
-Another new creature is Lystrosaurus, a therapsid rather than a dinosaur, which is portrayed with the use of an animatronic.
-A group of living Dimetrodon also appear in the film.
+Jurassic World Dominion introduces several creatures, including Atrociraptor, which Trevorrow described as more vicious than the Velociraptors.
+Another new creature is Lystrosaurus, a therapsid rather than a dinosaur, which is portrayed with the use of an animatronic handled by five puppeteers.
 Microceratus, a favorite dinosaur of Trevorrow's, also makes its series debut in Dominion.
 Returning dinosaurs include Allosaurus, Baryonyx, Carnotaurus, and Nasutoceratops.

-The prologue for Dominion introduces several other new creatures, including Dreadnoughtus, Iguanodon, Oviraptor, and the pterosaur Quetzalcoatlus.
+The prologue for Dominion introduces several other creatures, including Dreadnoughtus, Iguanodon, and Oviraptor.
 It also features Moros, a small, feathered member of the tyrannosaur family that was described in 2019.
-Moros also appears in the film itself, along with Quetzalcoatlus, Dreadnoughtus, and Iguanodon.
-Dreadnoughtus appears several times, and is depicted through CGI.
-Quetzalcoatlus is depicted with the exaggerated ability to tear apart an airplane, despite its light bodyweight.
-An Oviraptor appears in a deleted scene in Dominion, in which it is forced to fight a Lystrosaurus which bites its head off and wins the fight.
+Moros also appears in the film itself, in addition to Iguanodon.
+Dreadnoughtus appears several times as well, through CGI.
+An Oviraptor appears in a deleted scene, in which it is forced to fight a Lystrosaurus which bites its head off.